Café au Lait Dahlia

 Where to Plant

-Find a place that gets a decent amount of sun, and space plants about 12" apart.
+Find a place that gets mostly sun, and space plants about 12" apart.

 When to Plant